magomimmo/modern-cljs/doc/tutorial-14.md

-The second `git` command clones the `tutorial-14-step-1` branch into the `tutorial-14-step-2` branch and sets the latter as the active branch in preparation of the next work to be done.
+The second `git` command clones the `tutorial-14-step-1` branch into the `tutorial-14-step-2` branch and sets the latter as the active branch in preparation for the next sage of our work.

 ## Step 2 - Enliving the server-side

 In the previous pragraphs of this tutorial we prepared the stage for introducing [Enlive][9], one of the most famous CLJ libs in the Clojure communities.
-There are already few [Enlive tutorials][10] available online and I'm not going to add anything new, but the simplest use case which allows us to implement the server-side only Shopping Calculator in accordance with the progressive enhancement principle.
+There are already few [Enlive tutorials][10] available online and I'm not going to add anything beyond the simplest use case to allow us to implement the server-side only Shopping Calculator in accordance with the progressive enhancement principle.

-The reasons why I choose [Enlive][9] are very well motivated by [David Nolen][11] in its [nice tutorial][12] on Enlive:
+The reasons why I chose [Enlive][9] are very well motivated by [David Nolen][11] in its [nice tutorial][12] on Enlive:

 > Enlive gives you the advantages of designer accessible templates